Anita Dolly Panek

-Anita Dolly Haubenstock Panek was a Brazilian biochemist.
-She emigrated from Poland to Brazil because of World War II.
+Anita Dolly Haubenstock Panek (September 1, 1930 – March 27, 2024) was a Polish-born Brazilian biochemist and professor.
 She received a B.Sc. in Chemistry, 1954 and a Ph.D. in 1962.
-She became a professor at the Universidade Federal do Rio de Janeiro.
+She became a professor at the Federal University of Rio de Janeiro, where she conducted research on the metabolism of the sugar trehalose.

 In 1988 she showed that endogenous trehalose protects cells against the damage caused by freezing.
+In 1996, she was awarded the National Order of Scientific Merit.